-If the soon-to-become employee provides services that are outside of the US, you are not required to withhold any taxes.
-When that is not the case, you should withhold the foreign contractor's income tax at the same rate as US residents.
-You should also include Social Security and Medicare tax.
-The tax withholding can be reduced or exempt if the employee’s country has a tax treaty with the US, and they claim this exemption through the Form 8233.
+If you’re sponsoring your new employee to come to the US to work for you, you should withhold the foreign employee’s income tax at the same rate as US residents.
+The tax withholding can be reduced or exempt if the employee’s country has a tax treaty with the US, and they claim this exemption through Form 8233.

 Permanent establishment in the foreign country

 A permanent establishment of the company means that the business has stable and ongoing activities that result in locally created income.
-In some countries, having employees, particularly ones engaging in sales activities, is considered as sufficient grounds for the permanent establishment.
+In some countries, having employees, particularly those engaging in sales activities, is considered sufficient grounds for a permanent establishment.

-Each country has its regulations when it comes to a permanent establishment, with some countries more strict than others.
-You should seek counsel from local tax specialists before hiring employees in a foreign country.
+Each country has its regulations for a permanent establishment, with some countries being more strict than others.
+You should seek counsel from local tax specialists before you hire employees in a foreign country.